 Sweet Potato Kale Hash

 - Prep Time: 10 mins

 - Yield: 4

-- Add in sweet potato, onion, red pepper, and sliced chicken sausages.
+- Add in sweet potato, onion, garlic, red pepper, and sliced chicken sausages.
 Sauté for about 5-7 minutes or until onions become translucent.

 - Add in kale and a tablespoon more of olive oil (or more if needed) and sauté until kale has wilted and reached desired texture.
 Season with salt, pepper, and 2 tablespoons of balsamic vinegar.